-Besides discussing the various details of the performance and extent of compliance by the consent holders in the catchment during the period under review, this report also assigns a rating as to each company's environmental and administrative performance during the period under review.
+Besides discussing the various details of the performance and extent of compliance by the companies in the catchment during the period under review, this report also assigns a rating as to each company's environmental and administrative performance.

 Environmental performance is concerned with actual or likely effects on the receiving environment from the activities during the monitoring year.
 Administrative performance is concerned with the companies' approach to demonstrating consent compliance in site operations and management including the timely provision of information to Council (such as contingency plans and water take data) in accordance with consent conditions.